-Jessye Gaines earns Presidential Award for Excellence in Math & Science Teaching
+Jessye Gaines at Bob Jones honored with Presidential Award for Excellence

 A Madison native, Gaines graduated from Bob Jones in 2006.
 She earned a bachelor’s degree in aerospace engineering at Auburn University.

-Recently, Gaines was named as MCS District Secondary Teacher of the Year.
-At Bob Jones, she sponsors Green Power Patriot Racing and Society of Women Engineers.
-Gaines has taught at Bob Jones since 2010.
+In recent years, Gaines was named District Secondary Teacher of the Year for Madison City Schools.
+At Bob Jones, Jessye sponsors Green Power Patriot Racing and Society of Women Engineers.